Types of Sentences in English

 • He does not play hockey.

-• She did not attentive to her study.
+• She was not attentive to her studies.

 Note: ‘Do’ verb is placed according to the tense and number.